toth12/vha_auschwitz_report/README.md

 * Preprocessing of the data (prerequisit of running any workflow below)
 * Baisc Statistical analysis of the data set
-* Chi2 significance test and strength of association (odds ration) of index terms for Gender and CountryOfOrigin
+* Chi2 significance test and strength of association (odds ratio) of index terms for Gender and CountryOfOrigin
 * Markov State Modelling of the data set

 ## Preprocessing of the data